 To avoid such interference, the International Civil Aviation Organisation (ICAO) provides for the establishment of protected areas around these facilities.
 There is no blanket ban on building in such areas.
 However, these areas are relevant in any process for issuing building permits.
 In these areas, each construction project must be assessed separately to determine whether the construction could interfere with air navigation facilities.

-With regard to the size of these protected areas, DFS is guided by new scientific findings that we developed together with the National Metrology Institute of Germany (PTB) as part of a research project funded by the German Federal Ministry for Economic Affairs and Climate Protection.
-A reassessment is now being made on this basis.
-Until the end of 2022, we are looking at reducing the protected areas of Doppler VHF omnidirectional radio beacons to a seven-kilometre radius.
-In this way, we are improving the compatibility of air traffic control and wind energy.
+With regard to the size of these protected areas, DFS is guided by new scientific findings that we developed together with the National Metrology Institute of Germany (PTB) as part of a research project funded by the German Federal Ministry for Economic Affairs and Climate Protection (BMWK).
+On the basis of the reassessment, DFS reviewed the protected areas around a total of 40 ground-based navigation facilities (DVOR).
+With only one exception, the radius has been reduced from 15 kilometres to 7 kilometres, less than a quarter of the original size.
+This has freed up an area of more than 21,000 square kilometres for the expansion of wind power.

 The assessment process

-DFS, as the operator of the air navigation facilities, plays an important role in the approval of construction projects within protection zones.
-At the request of the German Federal Supervisory Authority for Air Navigation Services (BAF), DFS examines whether the planned structure may interfere with the signals of air navigation facilities.
+DFS, as the operator of the air navigation facilities, plays an important role in the approval of construction projects within protected areas.
+On behalf of the German Federal Supervisory Authority for Air Navigation Services (BAF), DFS examines whether the planned structure may interfere with the signals of air navigation facilities.
 This process is stipulated in the German Aviation Act (LuftVG).

-If the structure in question is a wind turbine, DFS has been using a new, modified assessment method since mid-2020.
-It is based on the latest scientific findings of the National Metrology Institute of Germany (PTB) in Braunschweig, Germany.
-With their help, we can estimate the specific interference caused by wind turbines better than before.
+If the structure in question is a wind turbine, DFS has been using an assessment method modified according to the latest scientific findings of the National Metrology Institute of Germany (PTB) since mid-2020.
+With its help, we can estimate the specific interference caused by wind turbines better than before.

 www.baf.bund.de (German only)